neams-th-coe/cardinal/doc/content/tutorials/cht1.md

 The complete fluid mesh is shown below; the boundary names are illustrated towards the right by showing only the highlighted surface to which each boundary corresponds.
 Names are shown in Courier font.
-While the names of the surfaces are shown in Courier font, nekRS does not directly use these names - rather, nekRS assigns boundary conditions based on the numeric value of the boundary name; these are shown as "ID" in the figure.
-An important restriction in nekRS is that the boundary IDs be ordered sequentially beginning from 1.
+While the names of the surfaces are shown in Courier font, NekRS does not directly use these names - rather, NekRS assigns boundary conditions based on the numeric value of the boundary name; these are shown as "ID" in the figure.
+An important restriction in NekRS is that the boundary IDs be ordered sequentially beginning from 1.

 !media fluid_mesh.png